NexPlayer/Android-SDK/advanced.md

 ### NexStatisticsMonitor.SystemStatisticsMetric Enum Reference

-This is an enumeration of the possible system statistics that can be requested during playback of HLS, DASH or SS content in `NexPlayer`™.
+This is an enumeration of the possible system statistics that can be requested during playback of HLS, DASH or SS content in `NexPlayer`.

 These statistics are only related to the system performance during playback.
 For other statistics specifically about the HLS, DASH or SS content playback or HTTP statistics, monitor *GeneralStatisticsMetric* or *HttpStatisticsMetricinstead*.